Showing posts with label recurrence after prostatectomy. Show all posts

 • Madan et al. reported substantial PSA control with intermittent use (two 3-month cycles) of enzalutamide alone without ADT.
 PSA didn't rise for 6-7 months after the first and second cycles.

 With detection of metastases with PSMA PET scans, the advantage of early intervention will become clearer.
 There is also a clearer advantage for men with a higher Decipher score.
-It is likely that even intermittent use will be advantageous.
 Recurrent men with rapid PSADT after salvage radiation should consider a short-term intervention with one of the advanced hormonals.

 Wednesday, December 6, 2017